10 Reasons You’re Feeling More Tired Than Usual

 One of the first changes to your body when you’re pregnant—and the most noticeable—is a sudden change to your sleeping habits and energy levels.
 Pregnancy has a serious impact on your body and feelings of fatigue during your first trimester are very common.
 If you normally stay up past midnight, then suddenly find yourself wanting to crash out at 9 pm, pregnancy could be a factor.
 Sleep can also be challenging for new moms, who suddenly have to adjust to the sleep schedule of their baby.

 5. You drink too much coffee

-If you rely on caffeine to get through your day, you can develop a dependence-so without it you can go into withdrawl, needing several cups of coffee or tea just to feel “normal.”
-And the worst point of withdrawl?
-Right in the morning.
+If you rely on caffeine to get through your day, you can develop a dependence—so without it you can go into withdrawal, needing several cups of coffee or tea just to feel “normal.”
 To make matters worse, caffeine can still course through your system when you’re sleeping if you’ve had any coffee or tea in the evening.
 This can interfere with normal REM sleep and leave you feeling even more tired.
 An easy solution is to cut back on the amount of caffeine you consume during the day and steer clear of caffeinated beverages within hours of your bedtime.

 6. You don’t eat breakfast

 There’s a reason some doctors believe breakfast is the most important meal of the day.
 According to Harvard Health Publishing, breakfast can help you avoid that mid-afternoon crash if you choose whole grains, protein such as yogurt or eggs, or a smoothie.